smapiot/Piral.Blazor/README.md

    (You can optionally also specify an `NpmRegistry` property.
 The default for this is set to `https://registry.npmjs.org/`)

 2. Install the `Piral.Blazor.Tools` and `Piral.Blazor.Utils` packages, make sure they both have a version number of format `6.0.x`
+3. Remove the `Microsoft.AspNetCore.Components.WebAssembly.DevServer` package and install the `Piral.Blazor.DevServer` package (using the same version as the packages from (2))
-3. rename `Program.cs` to `Module.cs`, and make sure to make the `Main` method an empty method.
+4. Rename `Program.cs` to `Module.cs`, and make sure to make the `Main` method an empty method.
-4. Build the project.
+5. Build the project.
 The first time you do this, this can take some time as it will fully scaffold the pilet.

+If you run the solution using `F5` the `Piral.Blazor.DevServer` will start the Piral CLI under the hood.
+This allows you to not only use .NET Hot-Reload, but also replace the pilets on demand.

 ## Usage